mad-lab-fau/gaitmap/README.md

 stride_segmenter = BarthDtw(max_cost=2.5)
 ```

-After initialization you can apply the algorithm to your data (each group of algorithm has a different action method):
+After initialization, you can apply the algorithm to your data (each group of algorithm has a different action method):

 ```python
 my_imu_data = ...